2025 Solar Incentives Guide for Fortuna Foothills, AZ - Tax Credits & Rebates

 EcoWatch's Fortuna Foothills, AZ Solar Incentives FAQs

-You should plan to talk to a representative from the company that installed your solar system – or speak to a local Fortuna Foothills solar installer — to clarify which incentives you may qualify for.
+Your best bet is to talk to the company that installed your system – or get in touch with a local Fortuna Foothills solar installer — to better understand which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on precisely which incentives you are applying for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are eligible for, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.